trumpetx/ChatLootBidder/README.md

     * When loaded, a Soft Reserve list can accept bids from raiders with: `/w Masterlooter sr [item-link]`.
 A precise name in place of a link will work, but there is no validation.
 Misspellings will not match future loot drops.
     * When a loot session is started, items that are SR'd will be removed from the MSOS bidding list.
 SR bidders will be notified via whisper.
     * When the loot session ends, SR items will be announced and/or rolled off.
+  * Modified `/loot autostageloot` so that it takes it 2 parameters (min and max) so you can effectively filter out legendary drops and do epics only like this: `/loot autostageloot 4 4`
 * 1.5.2
   * Added the "Mode" (MSOS or DKP) to the Stage GUI frame for the Master Looter's reference
 * 1.5.1